piorus/uni-semantic-wiki-search/REPORT.md

 ### 2.1 Parsing raw XML into JSON

-Wikipedia uses XMLs for their dumps.
+Wikipedia uses XMLs for its dumps.
 Fortunately, there is a Python CLI tool called [wikiextractor](https://github.com/attardi/wikiextractor) that can smoothly convert it into JSON.

 First, I installed it through pipenv: